Breadcrumb

 Results

-A urine culture is a test to find germs (usually bacteria) in the urine that can cause an infection.
 Urine culture results are usually ready in 1 to 3 days.
-Some germs take longer to grow in the culture.
+But some germs take longer to grow in the culture.
 So results may not be available for several days.

 Related Information